 At a December 4 meeting of the National Security Council Jimmy Carter decided to seek access to military facilities in Kenya, Oman, and Somalia.
 If the president had any doubts about the latest Somalia initiative, they were put to rest at the end of December when the Soviet Union invaded Afghanistan.
 The risk of encouraging Somali military ventures in the Ogaden by supplying arms was now outweighed by broader strategic considerations.
-Somalia’s cooperation was deemed necessary to implement the Carter Doctrine, announced by the president in his January 23, 1980, State of the Union address: “Any attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the United States of America and such an assault will be repelled by any means necessary, including military force.”
+Somalia’s cooperation was deemed necessary to implement the Carter Doctrine, announced by the president in his January 23, 1980, State of the Union address: “Any attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States of America and such an assault will be repelled by any means necessary, including military force.”

 Arms negotiations between the United States and Somalia would drag on for more than six months and would be conducted in an atmosphere reminiscent of a Middle Eastern bazaar.
 Washington had seen a “rug” (that is, Berbera) that it wished to purchase.
 Mogadishu had set an unreasonably high price for its goods.
 Now the game would be to see how much the American buyer could bargain down the Somali merchant.
 Given the circumstances, the American buyer appeared desperate enough to overlook certain commercial improprieties (such as Somali transgressions in the Ogaden) on the part of Somalia.
-But in this bargaining game, Mogadishu was dealing with a customer who could acquire from other merchants (Oman and Kenya) far superior (Masirah Island) and less fragile (Mombasa) goods.
+But in this bargaining game, Mogadishu was dealing with a customer who could acquire from other merchants (Oman and Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya) far superior (Masirah Island) and less fragile (Mombasa) goods.

 Mogadishu, on the other hand, realized the futility in pressing for anything more than was contained in this latest American arms offer.
 In June, the United States had concluded base-access agreements with Oman and Kenya, and questions were being raised in Washington about whether Somali facilities were now really all that vital.
 It was clear that Somalia was not going to receive a larger arms package than either Oman or Kenya, which were granted $100 million and $60 million, respectively, in security assistance for a two-year period.
 On August 22, 1980, the United States and Somalia signed a ten-year base rights access-security assistance agreement, which contained the following provisions: (1) the United States was granted discretionary use rights with respect to the facilities, and Washington was required to consult with Mogadishu on major exercises and deployments, (2) Somalia retained sovereign rights overall facilities and ownership of all real property, (3) the United States would pay for all services rendered by the host government, plus a proportionate share of maintenance, and (4) the United States was to be allowed to upgrade the facilities at its own expense.